 Its construction dates back to 658 AH, corresponding to 1286 AD.
 More than 8 centuries have passed since its construction, and it has turned into a building of great historical and archaeological value, attracting tourists from all over the world.

 It is built on the northeastern side of Luxor Temple and follows the style of the ancient Fatimid mosques, in the shape of a square covered with a dome, and its main entrance is located on the western side.
-Many renovations took place in the mosque during the Ayyubid, Mamluk, Ottoman, and modern eras.
+Many renovations occurred in the mosque during the Ayyubid, Mamluk, Ottoman, and modern eras.

 Today, it is one of the top destinations in Egypt.